chadpierce/hackthebox/beep/beep-writeup.md

 ## Enumeration

-As always, scan for open ports first...
+As always, scanned for open ports first...

 	$ nmap -A -T4 beep
 	Starting Nmap 7.80 ( https://nmap.org ) at 2019-10-16 22:28 CDT